Arta Seify (AI Programmer, Inflexion Games Inc.)

 Audience Level: All

-This session explores the unique AI challenges faced during the development of Inflexion Studio's debut title, Nightingale, a shared world survival-crafting game set in a rich Gaslamp Victorian fantasy setting.
-Players venture through portals where adventure and mystery await across a myriad of beautiful and increasingly-dangerous worlds.
+This session explores the unique AI challenges faced during the development of Inflexion Studio's debut title, Nightingale, a co-op survival-crafting experience in which players venture through portals where adventure and mystery await across a myriad of beautiful and increasingly-dangerous procedurally generated realms.

-Arta Seify and Nathan Sturtevant will describe the range of approaches crafted during development to solve challenges in pathfinding, populating the realms, and combat.
-Learn about the systems devised to support efficient pathfinding across large realms with a constantly changing path network, creature terrain-type preferences while traversing the realms, and support for creatures of vastly different sizes.
+Arta Seify and Nathan Sturtevant will describe the range of approaches crafted during development to solve challenges in pathfinding and populating the realms with creatures.
+Learn about the systems devised to support efficient pathfinding across large realms with a changing path network, creature terrain-type preferences, pathfinding for creatures of vastly different sizes, and procedurally filling the realms with wildlife such that they “feel alive”.

 Takeaway

-Attendees will learn how abstraction techniques can be combined with navigation meshes to support pathfinding and other gameplay mechanics in larger worlds.
-They will also see methods for filling a procedural world with creatures.
-Lastly, they will be introduced to how a utility action system can create collaborative actions.
+Attendees will learn how abstraction techniques can be combined with navigation meshes to support pathfinding and gameplay opportunities in larger worlds.
+They will also see methods for filling procedural worlds with creatures.

 Intended Audience